dsalazarCazanhas/OSSIM_backup/README.md

 # OSSIM_backup
-A Bash script that uses cron to automatize save the OSSIM Alienvault configurations backups to a backup server
+A Bash script that uses cron to automate the saving process of the OSSIM Alienvault configurations backups to a backup server.
+The protocol of connection is for you to choose